 Ajanta Paintings draw a lot of tourists to Ajanta, Maharashtra.
 Anyone who has visited Ajanta Caves and seen mural paintings there can but be in the awe of these caves.
 The caves are not only an engineering marvel as they are all manually excavated caves and not natural caves.
-The Ajanta paintings have survived 2000 years.
+These paintings have survived 2000 years.
 Still, have the stories oozing out of them can not leave you without a mesmerizing emotion.
 I have visited Ajanta caves & Ellora caves many times as my father was posted in Aurangabad for some time.

 However, I truly appreciated the mural paintings of Ajanta after I did my Art History course at the National Museum Institute at National Museum, Delhi.
 Then I got to visit the Ajanta caves and Ellora caves once again when I was touring Maharashtra & Goa with Deccan Odyssey Luxury Train.
-This is when I looked at these Ajanta paintings with an art appreciator’s eye.
+This is when I looked at these paintings with an art appreciator’s eye.

-For this post, I will restrict myself to the paintings in Cave No 1 of Ajanta caves.
-You hike up the little hill and admire the horseshoe-shaped Ajanta caves that have been excavated around the turn of Waghora River.
+For this post, I will restrict myself to the paintings in cave no. 1.
+You hike up the little hill and admire the horseshoe-shaped row of caves that have been excavated around the turn of Waghora River.
 The caves have been numbered in a sequence and not really depict the sequence in which they were excavated.
 The groups of caves were excavated some 500-600 years apart.
-However without getting into the archeological details of which cave belongs to which period and why (which can be a full post in itself), in this post I want to take you through the paintings of the Cave no 1.
+However without getting into the archeological details of which cave belongs to which period and why (which can be a full post in itself), in this post I want to take you through the paintings of the cave no. 1.

 Ajanta Paintings in Cave No. 1